Understanding Fear in Sport

 When we face a demanding situation, we tend to make a quick and often automatic judgement:

-· Is this a threat to me?
+Is this a threat to me?

-· Or is this a challenge I can cope with?
+Or is this a challenge I can cope with?

-· The demands of the situation (How difficult, risky, or important it feels)
+The demands of the situation (How difficult, risky, or important it feels)

-· Our resources to cope (Our skills, preparation, experience, and support)
+Our resources to cope (Our skills, preparation, experience, and support)

 If the demands feel bigger than our resources, fear is more likely to show up strongly and feel overwhelming.
-If our resources feel equal to, or greater than, the demands, fear may still be present — but it is more likely to feel manageable and even motivating.
+If our resources feel equal to or greater than the demands, fear may still be present — but it is more likely to feel manageable and even motivating.

+Imagine a climber standing at the base of a route near their limit.
 They notice the height, the possibility of falling, and the technical crux midway up.
 Fear shows up immediately.

 If the climber thinks: “This is dangerous.
 I can’t afford to fall.
 I’m not good enough for this route,” the situation is more likely to be appraised as a threat.
 Fear may lead to hesitation, over-gripping, or choosing not to leave the ground at all.

 If the same climber thinks: “This is hard and there’s risk, but I’ve trained for this.
 I know how to fall safely and I can take this move by move,” the situation may be appraised as a challenge.
 Fear is still present, but it is more likely to coexist with focus, commitment, and effective movement.
+The route has not changed — only how the demands and resources are being weighed.
+Importantly, fear can exist in both cases.
+The difference is not whether fear is there, but how it affects thoughts, decisions, and actions.

 Fear and Anxiety